 Inhalers used by individuals with COPD, such as bronchodilators or COPD inhalers, are not covered under Medicare Parts A or B. Instead, coverage for these prescriptions falls under Part D prescription drug coverage.
 In order to have access to Part D, you will need a standalone Part D plan, or a Medicare Advantage Prescription Drug plan.

 Medicare Part B covers a pulmonary rehabilitation program for those with moderate to severe COPD.
-As with all covered Medicare services, you are still responsible for the 20% Medicare coinsurance.
+As with most Part B covered Medicare services, you are still responsible for the 20% Medicare coinsurance.